 - The attributes of an AI & digital savvy leader

 Dr Catriona Wallace shares her story of being a leader of an Artificial Intelligence company in the US and Australia, seeking investment and being one of the few women leading a Listed technology company.
 Catriona, using humour and real-life examples, will share her experiences and unconventional ways of navigating difficult environments in order to achieve her goals, including raising her five children along the way.
-Dr Wallace will also present models of The Heroine’s Journey; Women of Power & The Good Men.

-- Models for Women in Leadership
+- Models for Women in Leadership and in STEM

-- The Heroine’s Journey model
+- The Heroine’s Journey model – navigating women’s career experiences

 A highlight of the afternoon.
 We were all inspired by Catriona's wisdom on so many issues.
 Australia needs hundreds more inspirational leaders like Catriona for our future.